fmalina/revisions-blocl/activism/abcd.md

 people who understand systems and making money.

-The progressives, the institutional reformers are the final defenders of keeping what doesn’t work going – or as Mike Green would say, “They’ve never figured out that doing more of what doesn’t work won’t finally work.”
+The progressives, the institutional reformers are the final defenders of keeping what doesn't work going – or as Mike Green would say, “They’ve never figured out that doing more of what doesn't work won't finally work.”

 You never make a plan, because that in itself will stop you.
 Those in power – officials, professionals, unions, will learn what you’re going to do when they